-[Editor's Note: While this article by Sarah Varcas originally ran in June of 2014, since Mercury retrograde cycles back every four months and since there are so many (fearful) misconceptions about this time period, we are featuring it again.
+[Editor's Note: While this article by Sarah Varcas originally ran in June of 2014 and was updated in November 2017, since Mercury retrograde cycles back every four months and since there are so many (fearful) misconceptions about this time period, we are featuring it again.
 It gives a very clear (and clear-headed) description of the benefits and challenges of Mercury Retrograde.]

 To set the scene………

 There’s always much talk (and a fair amount of hype!) when Mercury turns retrograde, most of it pretty negative and doom laden.
 Mention of travel disruption, communication breakdown & misunderstandings abound.
 People roll their eyes and brace themselves for a few weeks of chaos and confusion as they anticipate the trickster aspect of Mercury messing with their lives.
 And yes, it can be true that these happenings occur more readily during Mercury’s retrograde phase, but the essence of the trick being played upon us is that they’re not negative events, but moments designed to stop us in our tracks and wake us up.

 Many years ago I worked with an Ericksonian hypnotherapist who used the technique of unexpected mispronunciation (often of their name) to pull people up short and take them by surprise, inducing a moment where their ‘everyday’ consciousness was interrupted and a brief state was born into which he could then insert a hypnotic suggestion.

 Retrograde Mercury acts in much the same way.
 It suddenly presents us with the unexpected in the context of everyday life, lifting us out of the semi-conscious state in which we often pass our time.
 At that moment a new suggestion can be made by the cosmos.
 Seeds for the growth of a different perspective can be planted.
 If, however, we respond to this moment by frantically trying to return to the ordered world we thought we knew, a moment of creation and awakening can be lost, never to return.